kiranukamath/myblogsite/content/blog/the-law-of-large-numbers.md

   How to think about events in such a way that they can be counted and a decision can be made about how much data is enough. concept of error variance
 ---
+\#**Blog23**

 What is Law of Large numbers????

 Let us understand with an example.

-consider a city with two hospitals.
+Consider a city with two hospitals.
 One, with about 15 births per day and one with about 45 births per day.
 There are about 50% of babies born who were boys and 50% who were girls.
 Probability is 50%.

 Which of these hospitals, do you think has more days when 60% or more of the babies born are boys -- the hospital with 15 births per day or the hospital with 45 births per day?